flenniken/collections/docs/request-logging.md

 "Standard log destinations" and log to your bucket e.g. `sflennikco` using the Partitioning `/logs/cloudfront`.

-For lambda you use the console to manually copy them to S3.
+For Lambda you use the console to manually copy them to S3.
 You find the logs in the nearest region to the edge location.
 You determine the edge location from the cloud-logs command.
 The location field starts with an airport code.
 For example for the location SEA900-P1 you would